xvw/preface/README.md

 Obviously, the set of useful abstractions is still far from being present in Preface.
 One can deplore the absence, for example, of contravariant Divisible functors, and probably many others.
-We have decided to privilege those which we had a short and medium term use.
+We have decided to privilege those for which we had a short and medium term use.
 But if you find that an abstraction is missing, the development of Preface is open, don't hesitate to contribute by adding what was missing.